DimuthuKasunWP/aossie.gitlab.io/_includes/ideas/philosophy-ontological.md

 For this project, we are looking for a student with:

-- good knowledge of logic (especially higher-order logic and the Isabelle proof system)
+- good knowledge of logic (especially higher-order logic and the Isabelle proof assistant)

 - a deep interest in philosophy